 - Your cover letter should be no more than one page. - It should directly address the key criteria for the role, including your experience, attributes, study and your values in relation to the role, as well as some justification for the role/division you are applying to. - Stay away from a 'copy and paste' approach to your letters any scanning software will be looking for key words and phrases that are directly related to their own roles. - Do mention anyone you have met at the firms' events and any initiatives you have taken part in.
-If you have been in contact with someone directly then ask them if you can mention their name in your letter. - Go into more detail regarding the key achievements in your CV, especially those that highlight your ability to meet the recruitment criteria - be specific about what you did and the outcomes. - Include genuine information about what attracts you to the firm.
+If you have been in contact with someone directly then ask them if you can mention their name in your letter. - Go into more detail regarding the key achievements in your CV, especially those that highlight your ability to meet the recruitment criteria be specific about what you did and the outcomes. - Include genuine information about what attracts you to the firm.
 This could be details from a recent report, an event you attended or a workshop.
-You might have met an alumni or staff member that share useful insights, for example. - Don't be tempted to tell the firm about themselves (you are the largest ESG investor in Europe) instead focus on areas of professional interest; how they align with your interests and values. - Quote from a Cambridge student who secured an internship: "In your cover letter, try to come up with something which sounds credible, explaining why you want to work at that particular bank.
-For me, in Citi's applicant newsletter I spotted that the organisation had financed building up the data centre of CERN in Hungary.
-Now I'm a Physicist, and Hungarian as well, so I could (briefly) talk about how inspiring that was...and it really was!"
-(Cambridge Careers Service Blog)
+You might have met an alumni or staff member that share useful insights, for example. - Don't be tempted to tell the firm about themselves (you are the largest Consultancy firm focusing on tech in Europe) instead focus on areas of professional interest; how they align with your interests and values.

-Your cover letter is a chance to develop points on your CV.

-- It should be tailored to the firm and to the role you are applying to. - Be specific about your own actions in your examples and provide outcomes. - Mention anyone you have met with from the firm in your rationale for applying.
+- Your cover letter is a chance to develop points on your CV. - It should be tailored to the firm and to the role you are applying to. - Be specific about your own actions in your examples and provide outcomes. - Mention anyone you have met with from the firm in your rationale for applying.